WTFAcademy/WTF-Ethers/en/20_DecodeTx/readme.md

 ## Interface Class

 `ethers.js` provides the `Interface` class for decoding transaction data.
-Declaring the `Interface` class and declaring the `abi` are similar, for example:
+Declaring a `Interface` is similar as declaring a `abi`, for example:

 ```js
 const iface = ethers.Interface([